 The Egypt international moved to Liverpool FC in a £39m deal from Serie A giants AS Roma in the 2017 summer transfer window.

-The 25-year-old hit the ground running with Liverpool FC following a goal in his debut in a 3-3 draw with Watford in the opening Premier League fixture of the season.
+The Reds forward hit the ground running with a goal on his Premier League debut in a 3-3 draw with Watford in their season opener.

-Liverpool FC finished in fourth place in the Premier League last term.
+Liverpool FC finished in fourth place in the Premier League table last term.